 Raising kids is an expensive affair at the best of times.
-It’s pretty much non-stop costs, from the day they come into the world, through school and their teenage years.
+It’s a non-stop cost, from the day they enter the world through school and their teenage years.
 For many of us, life wouldn’t be complete without our children, and the commitment wasn’t some lifestyle choice – it’s something deep within us and arguably why we’re here in the first place.

 Yet, suppose your child has special needs.
-That puts an even more significant strain on your finances, and even though it’s not your primary concern in that situation, money influences the quality of everything – your everyday life, your child’s care, their therapy, education – and even your sanity.
+That puts an even more significant strain on your finances.
+Even though it’s not your primary concern in that situation, money influences the quality of everything – your everyday life, your child’s care, therapy, education – and even your sanity.
 The fact is that being short of cash makes everything harder, and caring for someone with autism spectrum disorder is no different.

 Financial Assistance Resources For Parents of Autistic Children